jxmorris12/uvaesc.com/README.md

 ## Set up node

-run `brew install node` or install node js from online
+Run `brew install node` or install nodejs from online.

 ## Set up node package manager

-if you didn't install using homebrew, install that from online
+If you didn't install using homebrew, install that from online

 ## Install things locally

-clone this repo, enter it and run `npm install`
+Clone this repo, enter it and run `npm install`

 ## Start the server

-start things using `node server`, open your browser, and go to http://localhost:8080/
+Start things using `node server`, open your browser, and go to http://localhost:8080/

+## for making live HTML edits

+You may notice that if you edit an HTML page you won't be able to see your changes. to disable server HTML caching, comment out this line in `server.js`: `self.Cache.MAIN[path] = data;`.
+Remember to uncomment the line when you're ready to put up a pull request.

 ## deploy the website

-push to Openshift (not Github) to actually deploy to uvaesc.com
+Push to Openshift (not Github) to actually deploy to uvaesc.com

 ## For setting this up with OpenShift